viktorbezdek/awesome-github-projects/README.md

 - [karpathy/nanoGPT](https://github.com/karpathy/nanoGPT) - The simplest, fastest repository for training/finetuning medium-sized GPTs.
 - [PKU-YuanGroup/Open-Sora-Plan](https://github.com/PKU-YuanGroup/Open-Sora-Plan) - This project aim to reproduce Sora (Open AI T2V model), we wish the open source community contribute to this project.
 - [infiniflow/ragflow](https://github.com/infiniflow/ragflow) - RAGFlow is an open-source RAG (Retrieval-Augmented Generation) engine based on deep document understanding.
-- [princeton-nlp/SWE-agent](https://github.com/princeton-nlp/SWE-agent) - [NeurIPS 2024] SWE-agent takes a GitHub issue and tries to automatically fix it, using GPT-4, or your LM of choice.
-It can also be employed for offensive cybersecurity or competitive coding challenges
+- [SWE-agent/SWE-agent](https://github.com/SWE-agent/SWE-agent) - SWE-agent takes a GitHub issue and tries to automatically fix it, using GPT-4, or your LM of choice.
+It can also be employed for offensive cybersecurity or competitive coding challenges.
+[NeurIPS 2024
 - [mlflow/mlflow](https://github.com/mlflow/mlflow) - Open source platform for the machine learning lifecycle
 - [s0md3v/roop](https://github.com/s0md3v/roop) - one-click face swap
 - [gpt-engineer-org/gpt-engineer](https://github.com/gpt-engineer-org/gpt-engineer) - Platform to experiment with the AI Software Engineer.
 Terminal based.
 NOTE: Very different from https://gptengineer.app